-Our total recordable injury rate decreased by 30% compared to last year while the number of lost days dropped by 25%.
-We have implemented proactive measures, such as enforcing the use of safety gear and re-evaluating mobility protocols around large machines, which have played a significant role in reducing the number and severity of injuries.
+While the number of injuries rose, the severity of incidents decreased noticeably between 2021 and 2022.
+We have implemented proactive measures, such as enforcing the use of safety gear and re- evaluating mobility protocols around large machines, which have played a significant role in reducing the number of days lost by over 40% over this period.

-Looking ahead, we are committed to continuing our efforts to reduce our injury numbers to align with best practices in the industry and have committed to reducing our total recordable injury rate (TRIR) to less than 5 per million hours worked by 2030.
+Looking ahead, we are committed to reducing our injury numbers to align with best practices in the industry9 and have committed to reducing our total recordable injury rate (TRIR) to less than 5 per million hours worked by 2030.
 We believe all injuries are preventable and aim to implement the following actions to help achieve our safety goals.

 - Setting the tone: Making safety the #1 priority.
 Safety in the workplace can sometimes get overlooked.
 However, when safety deteriorates, product quality and performance usually suffer too.
-We consider safety to be the highest priority, communicated by the CEO to all staff and it is discussed regularly at meetings and corporate events. - Understanding the most common types of injuries: We have enhanced data reporting on injuries to look for recurring patterns.
-This has helped us understand potential hazard areas and implement remedial actions to prevent future injuries. - Investing in training & maintenance: Annual training of staff in manual techniques and safety procedures helps remind workers of the dangers they may face by not using equipment properly or wearing protective gear.
+We consider safety to be the highest priority, communicated from the CEO to all staff and it is discussed regularly at meetings and corporate events. - Understanding the most common types of injuries: We have enhanced data reporting on injuries to look for recurring patterns.
+This has helped us understand potential hazard areas and implement remedial actions to prevent future injuries. - Investing in training and maintenance: Annual training of staff in manual techniques and safety procedures helps remind workers of the dangers they may face by not using equipment properly or wearing protective gear.
 We have adjusted our training approach to ensure staff are able to identify, report and eliminate hazards and ensure the environment remains safe.
 All employees, whether they work in the factory or head office, are included in our Health and Safety Standards, and mandatory training.
 New hires are systematically trained before their first day on the job.
-Training is refreshed in the event of any major quality

-- or safety incidents, process change, new equipment or change in the environment.
+Training is refreshed in the event of any major quality or safety incidents, process change, new equipment or change in the environment.
 In 2022, we developed health and safety toolbox talks to highlight safety measures before work begins each morning.
+In 2022, more than 75% of our workforce attended these toolbox talks, or specific health or safety training sessions.

-In 2023, we engaged our entire Matelec workforce to further improve our internal health and safety culture. - Creating a culture of safety that focuses on prevention: Instilling a sense of responsibility and professionalism helps employees be safer.
+- Creating a culture of safety that focuses on prevention: Instilling a sense of responsibility and professionalism helps employees be safer.
 Safety is engineered into work processes, for example, ergonomics, automation of hazardous tasks and the inclusion of production breaks.
 Signage in the factory reminds workers how to use equipment safely and identify potential hazards.
-Safety messaging through regular corporate communications helps infuse a culture of safety at all levels.
-A culture of safety is also instilled through our awareness events.
-In collaboration with the Lebanese Red Cross, we delivered First Aid training to a group of employees across different departments to enable them to respond adeptly in emergency situations.
-Following the training, we also provided guidance to all employees regarding our internal First Aid response project, ensuring everyone is informed about on-site emergency procedures set by the QHSE Department - Enforcing accountability: A dedicated safety committee is responsible for implementing key safety procedures on site, identifying potential hazards requiring remedial action, reporting breaches and enforcing compliance.
+Safety messaging through regular corporate communications helps infuse a culture of safety at all levels. - Enforcing accountability: A dedicated safety committee is responsible for implementing key safety procedures on site, identifying potential hazards requiring remedial action, reporting breaches and enforcing compliance.
 Safety metrics help monitor performance and analyze the characteristics of injuries to identify patterns and set appropriate remedial action.
 They are reviewed regularly and discussed at managerial level.